galetaire/spahousing/pages/posts/cost.md

 [![Coste de materiales](/images/costchange.png)](/images/costchange.png)

 - **Cost of production (in %)**: year over year evolution of construction costs.
-- If you are an individual seeking to build in Spain, [here](buildingcost) you have some numbers you can use to approximate your costs.

 [![Trabajadores por vivienda construida](/images/workersperunit.png)](/images/workersperunit.png)